Survival Analysis

 Plots survival probability against time.
 Displayed as a step function that decreases at each event time.
 Censoring times are marked with a + symbol on the curve.
 A + mark on a flat segment indicates that subjects were lost to follow-up during that interval.
 A pointwise confidence band (95% by default) is shown.
 A pointwise band consists of individual intervals at each time point and does not guarantee simultaneous coverage of the entire curve, computed using the log transformation method (details).

-Adjust the confidence level with the Confidence Level slider.
+Adjust the confidence level with the Confidence Level input.

 Summary Statistics